SoleilUmwiza92/PortfolioS3/Professional.md

  # Group agreements
   In order to work professionally within our group, we have a contract, definition of ready and also a definitonal of done.
   The group contract is a series of rules, in which we have described our roles within the team, and also some rules about working together.
   In definition of done we have setup some rules such as reviewing each other’s code and much more.
 In definition of ready we have set some rules for example, a user story has to be well refined and needs to have a clear acceptance    criteria.
-  The reason we've set up these contracts is so we can work together better, and make everyone know what to expect from others..

    # Feedback Collection

    In both in individual and group project, we used to get feedback from each other and from teachers.
    For group project we took a notes to keep track on what product owner wants in our each coming sprint review or what we should be priotorize.
-    In individual I kept the feedback from teachers in Feedpulse(in canavs).
+I n individual I kept the feedback from teachers in Feedpulse(in canavs).